mminl-de/cycleu/README.md

 - write convertion function from json timestamp to time_t
 - support offline cache
 - Find API for associations
-- add recursive modes
-- fetch league if no league is provided in fetch_matchday for orig_team
-- fetch club
 - make tests work in Makefiles
-- write cycleu_fetch_club function
 - write cycleu_write_result
 - make is_writable check more robust
 - Comment